freeipa/freeipa/workshop.rst

 Module 2: Client enrolment
 ==========================

-In this module, you will enroll a *host* as a client of your FreeIPA domain.
+In this module, you will enrol a *host* as a client of your FreeIPA domain.
 This means that *users* in your FreeIPA realm (or Active Directory realms for which there is a trust with FreeIPA) can log into the client machine (subject to access policies) and that *services*